mattwenner/Sliding-Puzzle-Solver/README.md

 Entering 0 for the heuristic will use Breadth First Search heuristic.

-Entering 1 for the heuristic will use an "out of place" heuristic that checks the number of tiles that are our of place.
+Entering 1 for the heuristic will use an "out of place" heuristic that checks the number of tiles that are out of place.

 Entering 2 for the heuristic will use the Manhattan Distance of each tile from its intended location as a heuristic.